mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 Nobody became hostile in their responses.
 Everyone stayed professional.

-I put XX% of candidates into the `cover-letter-reject` folder.
+I put 62 candidates 28% of candidates into the `cover-letter-reject` folder.
+Between `instant-reject` and `cover-letter-reject`, only 19 candidates (9%) made it past the initial screening.

 ### pending-questions